Chelsea Manning's sentence commuted by Obama

 First published Jan.
 17, 2:15 p.m.
 PT.

-Update, 3:15 p.m.: Adds more information about the announcement and background on Manning.
+Update, 3:15 p.m. and 4:06 p.m.: Adds more information about the announcement, background on Manning and a statement from Assange.